ucsb-csw8/s23/ref/gradescope.md

 ![login using email](https://ucsb-csw8.github.io/s23/assets/images/gradescope/s1_login_email.png)

-OR choose "login in with school credentials" and use your ucsb netid to login.
+OR choose "log in in with school credentials" and use your ucsb netid to log in.

 ![login using netid](https://ucsb-csw8.github.io/s23/assets/images/gradescope/s1_login_netid.png)